 College students often drink not because they have been pressured by their friends into drinking, but rather because they think everyone is doing it and that it’s an appropriate thing to do.
 Talk to your student about how assertive they are now with their peers and how they can strengthen that assertiveness.

-Watch these videos to find out about some tactic students use to avoid high-risk behavior.
+Watch these videos to find out about some tactics that students use to avoid high-risk behavior related to substance use.

 Situations Where Assertiveness Is Important

 Certain situations can be more challenging than others.
-Talk with your student about how they would react and how they can safely navigate the following examples.
+Discuss how they would react in the following scenarios, and how they can safely navigate challenging situations:

 Your student is at an activity with friends.
 The host had not planned on serving alcohol, but someone else brought it.

-Your student is pressured into driving while drunk or into getting in a car with someone who is drunk.
+Your student is pressured into driving while drunk or under the influence of marijuana, or pressured into getting in a car with someone who is under the influence of alcohol or drugs.

-The designated driver for the group doesn't do his job and drinks at the party, but says they are sober enough to drive.
+The designated driver for the group doesn't do his job and drinks at the party but says he's sober enough to drive.
 Your student feels pressure to ride with them.

-With some roommates, your student goes to a party where alcohol is present.
-Your student is offered a drink.
-Upon refusal, jokes are made about "needing to get used to college" or "needing to grow up."
+Your student goes to a party where alcohol is present.
+Your student is offered a drink but refuses.
+Their friends start teasing them about "needing to get used to college" or "needing to grow up."

-Peopler pressure your student to play some typeo of drinking game.
+People pressure your student to play some type of drinking game.

-Your student is at a party and people pressure them to drink more than planned or wanted.
+Your student is at a party and people pressure them to drink more than planned or wanted, or to try marijuana.

 It’s very important to have open communication with your children so they feel like they can talk to you about their difficulties and successes.

-Only you know which of these are your strengths and which you need to work on.
-Your input can truly make a difference, especially if it is founded in university-specific information that is effectively communicated and builds upon a healthy relationship.
+There are a few keys to successful communication, but none of them alone can accomplish the goal of helping your student navigate the risks associated with alcohol and marijuana at college.
+Only you know your student's strengths and which skills they need to work on.
+Your input can truly make a difference, especially if it is founded on accurate information that is effectively communicated and builds upon a healthy relationship.